href="../../images/logo.svg"/>

 The answer depends entirely on how many loads you ship per year and whether your customers return pallets.
 For high-volume shippers (10,000+ pallets/year) with closed-loop supply chains, CHEP or PECO rental programs often cost less than purchase + loss + disposal.
 For open-loop or one-way shippers -- which is most of the market -- buying GMA recycled pallets and absorbing losses is typically 20-40% cheaper than pallet rental.
 Crunch the numbers with your actual loss rate before committing to a rental program.

-CHEP pallet rental pricing in 2026 is typically structured as: issue fee ($2.50-4.00 per trip), transfer fee ($0.80-1.50 per move between CHEP accounts), and lost pallet fee ($21-28 per unreturned pallet).
-Total cost per pallet trip commonly ranges from $5.50-9.00 for well-managed programs.
+CHEP pallet rental pricing in 2026 is typically structured as: issue fee (market rate-4.00 per trip), transfer fee (market rate-1.50 per move between CHEP accounts), and lost pallet fee ($21-28 per unreturned pallet).
+Total cost per pallet trip commonly ranges from current market rate-9.00 for well-managed programs.
 Programs with poor pallet retrieval rates can cost $12+ per trip when lost pallet fees are factored in.
 CHEP pricing varies by contract volume and negotiated rates.

 Yes, but you must segregate them clearly.
 CHEP pallets (blue) remain CHEP property and must be returned through the CHEP depot network.
 Using CHEP pallets as owned inventory is a contract violation.
 Most operations use CHEP for retailer-required programs (Walmart, Kroger, Target) and owned GMA pallets for everything else.
 Florida Pallet Supply can supply owned GMA pallets to complement your existing CHEP program without conflict.